SoftInstigate/restheart-website/docs/csv.md

 ```
 ## Update documents from CSV
-If the CSV lines are changed or new ones are added, you can update your collection with the parameters *update* and *upsert*;
+If the CSV lines are changed or new ones are added, you can update your collection with the *update* and *upsert* parameters;

 To update your collection use the *update* parameter, new lines in the CSV will *NOT* be added, run the following:
 ```bash